How to suppress the "Unverified Publisher" Security Warnings

 Value

-PowerShell Deployment
+1.Powershell Deployment

 Suppress first-launch dialog (per-user, run in user context)

 This suppresses the one-time "Remote Desktop Connection files can harm your device" educational dialog that appears the first time a user opens any .rdp file after the April 2026 update.
 Setting this value pre-acknowledges the dialog on behalf of the user, so it never appears.
-Without this fix, each user must manually select "Allow" before any .rdp connection can proceed.
+Without this fix, each user must manually select "Allow" before the first .rdp connection can proceed.

-` -Name "RdpLaunchConsentAccepted" -Value 1 -PropertyType DWord -Force
+New-ItemProperty -Path "HKCU:\Software\Microsoft\Terminal Server Client" -Name "RdpLaunchConsentAccepted" -Value 1 -PropertyType DWord -Force

 Revert connection dialog (per-machine, run elevated)